Increasing Your Exposure

 • Don’t wash your brushes in a place where you prepare food.

-• Wear an apron, or wear “painting clothes” that you don’t wear around the house.
+• Wear an apron, or wear “painting clothes” that you don’t wear around your home.

 • Don’t let children use or play with anything marked with the ACMI Cautionary Label (CL) or California Prop.
 65 labels.